jaredmtdev/gather/README.md

-# together
+# Gather

-Together is a lightweight channel-based concurrency library for Go.
+Gather is a lightweight channel-based concurrency library for Go.
 It helps you build **worker pools, pipelines, and middleware**.

 ## Quick Example

 ## Install

-`go get github.com/???/together`
+`go get github.com/???/Gather`

 ## API at a glance